 Training your pup is the most important thing you can do.
 If you are adopting, or have adopted a USA Purebred Lab, protect your investment!
-Train your pup so that your money spent on health, genetics, pure breed, and temperament will be worth while.
+Train your pup so that your money spent on health, genetics, pure breed, and temperament will be worthwhile.

-We HIGHLY recommend listening to the audio CD's: "The Art of Raising a Puppy" at least 2 times before your pup comes home.
+We HIGHLY recommend listening to the audio CDs: "The Art of Raising a Puppy" at least 2 times before your pup comes home.
 It is also available in book form.
-Be sure to be familiar these training methods well BEFORE your pup comes home and get everyone in your household on board with how training will work.
+Be sure to be familiar with these training methods well BEFORE your pup comes home and get everyone in your household on board with how training will work.

-If you are not confident in your ability to implement the training concepts below, if you are a Scottsdale resident, you can sign up for dog obedience classes for $40 for six 1 hour sessions, it's $60 for non residents.
-Most cities offers similar courses, you just have to locate your city's website, it can be tricky locating their brochure.
+If you are not confident in your ability to implement the training concepts below, if you are a Scottsdale resident, you can sign up for dog obedience classes for $40 for six 1 hour sessions, it's $60 for non-residents.
+Most cities offer similar courses, you just have to locate your city's website, it can be tricky locating their brochure.
 Click here for the City of Scottsdale's classes, on the left side click adult classes, then special interests.
 Petco & PetSmart offer obedience classes, but at about twice the cost.

 Training can be as easy as showing a pup what to do and then rewarding him for it.
 For example, to teach sit: Gently push the pups butt to the ground saying "sit" and then give them praise and a small treat reward.
 Only after a few sessions, the pup will automatically sit on cue expecting praise and reward.